JetBrains/intellij-sdk-docs/topics/_shared/snippets.md

 <snippet id="pluginDevKitAvailability">

+_Plugin DevKit_ plugin is bundled with IntelliJ IDEA until 2023.2.

-> When using IntelliJ IDEA 2023.3 or later, the <control>Plugin DevKit</control> plugin must be installed from JetBrains Marketplace ([Plugin Homepage](https://plugins.jetbrains.com/plugin/22851-plugin-devkit))
+> When using IntelliJ IDEA 2023.3 or later, the _Plugin DevKit_ plugin must be installed from JetBrains Marketplace ([Plugin Homepage](https://plugins.jetbrains.com/plugin/22851-plugin-devkit))
 > as it is no longer bundled with the IDE.
 >
 {title="Plugin DevKit Availability" style="warning"}